Privacy Policy

 In any of the above cases only information which is necessary to achieve the objective will be provided.

-Any third party providers required to provide services to the practice (e.g. IT), will have access which is strictly limited to only that which is necessary to provide their service.
+Any third-party providers required to provide services to the practice (e.g. IT), have confidentiality agreements.
+They will have access which is strictly limited to only that which is necessary to provide their service.

 Our practice will not use your personal information for marketing any of our goods or services directly to you without your express consent.
 If you do consent, you may opt-out of direct marketing at any time by notifying our practice in writing.